Irritable Bowel Syndrome (IBS)

 Alternate Treatment Options for IBS

-The National Center for Complementary and Integrative Health, which is part of the National Institutes of Health, did a survey of alternative therapies for IBS.
-It mentions positive results for either actual or simulated acupuncture and some preliminary positive results for hypnosis and yoga.
-The benefit of mindfulness meditation was insignificant.
+The National Center for Complementary and Integrative Health, which is part of the National Institutes of Health, has summarized the evidence in support of alternative therapies for IBS.
+There may be benefits from probiotics, hypnotherapy, and peppermint oil and from either actual or simulated acupuncture.
 Neither conventional nor alternative therapies for IBS are known to cure the condition—they are used for symptom relief.

 Exclusion or Elimination Diet